-Status Summary Development Victoria is undertaking further work for central Dandenong which will then form the basis for additional work across all 3 activity centres in early 2019.
-September Stakeholder has been produced and delivered on time, and monthly e-newsletters have been distributed to convey more time-sensitive information to our local businesses.
+Priority Action Summary Status Market business and investment success stories Develop an Activity Centre's Investment prospectus Development Victoria is undertaking further work for central Dandenong which will then form the basis for additional work across all 3 activity centres in early 2019.
+Publish four editions of Stakeholder Business Magazine and relevant e-newsletters September Stakeholder has been produced and delivered on time, and monthly e-newsletters have been distributed to convey more time-sensitive information to our local businesses.
 The December edition is currently in production and will be published in early December 2018 as per established timelines.
-Four workshops have been successfully conducted as part of the 2018-19 small business workshop program.
+Support the economic sustainability of activity centres by attracting appropriate government, business and community investment Deliver a minimum of eight events as part of a small business workshop series Four workshops have been successfully conducted as part of the 2018-19 small business workshop program.
 The workshop themes included business planning, grant opportunities, digital marketing and tender writing.
 The completed workshops saw 80 people book to attend and a total of 49 people who were present on the day.
 This calculates to a 61 percent attendance rate for this quarter.
 A questionnaire was recently developed to increase the level of engagement with participants.
-This opportunity has allowed the EDU to receive feedback and also provided an opportunity to further engage with participants by encouraging them to sign up to our business newsletter and magazine through an 'opt in' system.
+This poportunity has allowed the EDU to receive feedback and also provided an opportunity to further engage with participants by encouraging them to sign up to our business newsletter and magazine through an 'opt in' system.
 Out of the 47 participants that attended a session, 44 of them completed the evaluation survey.
-The results showed 75 percent of participants were locals, nine percent were from Knox, six percent were from Cardinia and six percent from Kingston City Council.
+The results showed 75 percent of participants opted in to receive ongoing communication.
+The evaluation showed over 50 per cent of participants were locals, nine percent from Kingston City Council.
 The remaining 25 percent made up individuals from a range of surrounding Councils.
 Looking ahead to the next quarter, three group workshops are planned alongside three, one-on-one tender writing support sessions.
-Action Develop an Activity Centre's Investment prospectus Publish four editions of Stakeholder Business Magazine and relevant e-newsletters Deliver a minimum of eight events as part of a small business workshop series Priority Market business and investment success stories Support the economic sustainability of activity centres by attracting appropriate government, business and community investment